 The functionality of the GrSDS is logically divided into publishing of service descriptions and searching for services.
 Publishing involves publish, update and delete operations.
-The search functionality is accessed via the methods SearchForServices() and SearchForServicesEx().
+The search functionality is accessed via the method SearchForServices().

 GrSDS

 Service Search

 Description The OpVOBroker or a GUI client may use the GrSDS to find the desired services.